maui-pss/maui-build/README.md

 sudo cp ostree-init /ostree
 ```

-### Download and install gummyboot
+### Download and install gummiboot

+If you distro has gummiboot packaged, install the package.

+Otherwise, if you distro doesn't package gummiboot, here's how to build it.

-gummyboot requires GNU Efi, if it's not packaged by your distro you have to build it yourself.
+gummiboot requires GNU Efi, unless you can install a package here's how to build it from sources:
-Here's how to build it:

 ```sh
 mkdir -p ~/git